Rony-1999/Documents/README.md

 Installing the models must be done via such scripts because the script only installs the required models, not all of them, and the install order is important.

 ### Installing DU & CU 3GPP YANGS in Sysrepo
-List of DU and CU yangs to be installed in sysrepo are:
+A list of DU and CU yangs to be installed in sysrepo are:
 |YANGS |
 | --- |
 _3gpp-common-yang-extensions.yang